| [Ordering Publications] [Email

 Ask the employee if they are satisfied with the situation, or

 simply ask "Do you feel a bit better?"
-You may not always get a
+You may not always get

 completely honest response, so be alert to tone of voice and non-